 TEDS offers a number of accredited degree programs to enable Christians to pursue God’s calling for their life of ministry.
 Each program, or group of programs, has specific objectives, and the student should consider these when selecting a program to pursue.
 Programs are briefly outlined below, followed by a fuller description in the order they appear below.
 (Note that admission to a particular program at TEDS does not ensure admission to another, if a student should decide to switch programs.
 Consult an admissions counselor for guidance on the appropriate program to make application.)

-The Certificate in Christian Studies is not a degree program but is designed for persons who desire to take seminary coursework without enrolling in a program.
+The Certificate in Theological Studies is not a degree program but is designed for persons who desire to take seminary coursework without enrolling in a program.
 It is also an appropriate course of study for persons who have not yet decided on a degree program or for those who simply want to enrich their Christian understanding.
 Courses may be taken in many of the Certificate programs in such a way that they later apply to a degree program.
 TEDS offers the following Certificates: